 SHDP runs a number of types of event depending on the topic, audience, speakers, and outcomes desired.

-SHDP is working with the Caravane Foundation to produce a series of symposia at this year's Venice Biennale - 17th International Architecture Exhibition.
-The Biennale's theme this year is: How will we live together?
+SHDP is working with the Caravane Foundation to produce a series of symposia at the 2021 Venice Biennale - 17th International Architecture Exhibition.
+The Biennale's theme is: How will we live together?